machikania/phyllosoma/documents/readme-e.txt

 　Added support for developing applications with age restrictions Made the LCD orientation obtainable via SYSTEM(30) Added the CLEAR statement
-　Added three new classes: CST816D, TBUTTON, and QMI8658
+　Added two new classes: TBUTTON, and QMI8658